-It may be the buyer is being flaky, and not working hard enough to gather the needed documents.
-Or, it may be that the lender is creating the problem, by adding extra demands or not respecting the closing date that's in your purchase and sale contract.
+It might be the buyer is being flaky, and not working hard enough to gather the needed documents.
+Or, it might be that the lender is creating the problem, by adding extra demands or not respecting the closing date that's in your purchase and sale contract.

 You can definitely ask for more information; or more literally, ask your agent to do so on your behalf.

 One thing real estate agents commonly do is to say to the buyer's agent, "We'd like to see the list of conditions."
 That means a copy of the lender's stated final conditions for funding the loan; for example, that the borrower provide verification of employment (VOE) and that the appraiser's report has come in showing a particular home value (or more).